irfanazam1/exceptionsdemo/Readme.md

 - Single point for logging the exceptions.

 ### A Typical Exception Handling Method
-A typical exception handling scenario in a controller based service/microservice is, in every service endpoint,
+A typical exception handling scenario in a controller based service/microservice is that, gnerally, in every service endpoint we do the following,
-- Either define a separate catch for every exception or overload catch with common exceptions like catch(Exception1 | Exception2)
+- Either define a separate catch for every exception or an overloaded catch with common exceptions like catch(Exception1 | Exception2)
-- Catch unhandled exception.
+- Catch unhandled exception separately.
 - Log every exception separately.

 For example: